amd/ZenDNN/docs/zendnnl_architecture.md

 - **Performance Optimization**: Enhances cache utilization and reduces memory access latency.

 #### 3.4.3 Embedding Bag
-Embedding Bag operation is used to look up embeddings for a set of indices and combine them using a specified reduction algorithm (e.g., sum, mean, max).
+Embedding Bag operation is used to look up embeddings for a set of indices and combine them using a specified reduction algorithm (Example: sum, mean, max).

 ##### Key Components:
 1. **Embedding Lookup**: Retrieves embeddings for given indices.